Marek Klassen: Professional career

 After finishing in early June in Turkey, Klassen returned home to Canada to play in the CEBL.
 A newly minted FIBA league.
 He was drafted 12th overall in the inaugural 2019 CEBL Entry Draft to the Fraser Valley Bandits.
 Klassen was an all star with the Bandits during the summer season that lasted until late August 2019.
 He finished the season as CEBL assist leader and set the record for most assists in a game at 15.

 Klassen signed his next contract with the Erie Bayhawks of the NBA G League in November 2019.
 He only stayed in the G League for a limited time as he was tabbed by Kyiv-Basket in early January 2020.
 He is currently averaging 12 points and 8 assists, good enough to lead the league in assists.
 He has helped the team qualify for the semi-finals of the Ukrainian Cup, and the top 8 of FIBA Europe Cup.

 On June 25, 2021, he has signed with Czarni Słupsk of the PLK.

 On October 12, 2022, he signed with ERA Nymburk of the National Basketball League.

 On December 28, 2022, he signed with Prometey of the Latvian-Estonian Basketball League.

 On February 27, 2023, he signed with Limoges CSP of the LNB Pro A.

+On August 7, 2023, Klassen signed with Greek club Karditsa.

+On January 5, 2024, his contract was bought out by EuroCup club Śląsk Wrocław.

+On February 3, 2025, he signed with ESSM Le Portel of the LNB Pro A.